 Just a 5-minute drive away (or 20-minutes from the heart of Bunbury) is the bloom-covered Pultenaea Loop, an easy, dog-friendly 2.3km walk through the scrubland of Manea Park.
 Brightening up the brush, you’ll find a spattering of violet-coloured Blue Hovea and red Kangaroo Paws.
 There are also upwards of 30 species of native orchids growing in the park, from the more common Donkey and Cow Slip to the unique Snail orchid, named for its uncanny resemblance to the common garden snail.

-Flower fans chasing a more immersive experience should make a beeline for the hills and valleys of Ferguson Valley.
-There, in the Crooked Brook Forest, you can spend half the day on the wildflower hunt along the 10km ‘Marri’ trail.
+Flower fans chasing a more immersive experience should make a beeline for the hills and valleys of Wellington National Park or Ferguson Valley.
+In the Crooked Brook Forest, you can spend half the day on the wildflower hunt along the 10km ‘Marri’ trail.
 Keep your eye out for the likes of Pink Myrtle, Blue Leschenaultia, and Yellow Candles.

 The Stirling Range National Park is home to WA’s only significant mountain range and, as such, has some very unique flora on display.
 Of the 1,500 plus species of native plants in the park, more than 120 of them are unique to the Stirling Range.
 But, no native is more unique than the endemic Darwinia Collina – AKA, the Mountain Bell.
 Growing up to 1.2m in height, the endangered plant produces downward facing, bright yellow to lime-green flowers.